Archaeological Studies

 Field research In addition to being the base for several faculty field projects around the globe, the Council on Archaeological Studies takes as its principal mission the encouragement of multiple field experiences.
 Our undergraduate majors are required to participate in at least one intensive summer field school.
 Approval is required, and costs are often subsidized by the Council.
 Students are encouraged to participate in each other’s field projects, thereby learning about the greatest number of cultures and areas possible, while experiencing a diverse array of field situations.

-Students are strongly encouraged, but are not required, to devote a second summer to archaeological research, either in the field or in a laboratory.
-Members of the Council faculty currently direct archaeological field projects in China, Egypt, Guatemala, Peru, Mongolia, Senegal, Armenia, and Italy.
+Students are strongly encouraged but are not required, to devote a second summer to archaeological research, either in the field or in a laboratory.
+Council faculty currently direct archaeological field projects in China, Egypt, Guatemala, Peru, Mongolia, Armenia, and Italy.
 Qualified majors are encouraged to apply for research positions with these projects.

 Senior Requirement